-(a) Eligible applicants are limited to local governments.

-(b) Local governments may partner through legally binding agreements with other forms of governments or entities where the proposal will have a direct effect on land-use or development within the locality.
-This includes, but is not limited to, partnerships with other localities, regional governments, housing authorities, special districts or any duly constituted governing body of an Indian Reservation or Rancheria.
+- (a) Eligible applicants are limited to local governments. - (b) Local governments may partner through legally binding agreements with other forms of governments or entities where the proposal will have a direct effect on land-use or development within the locality.
+This includes, but is not limited to, partnerships with other localities, regional governments, housing authorities, school districts, special districts, community based organizations, or any duly constituted governing body of an Indian Reservation or Rancheria.
+Multi-jurisdictional partnerships between local governments are encouraged to coordinate with regional governments, leverage regional and state investment, promote consistency with the sustainable communities strategy, and affirmatively further fair housing.